delzac/cntkx/README.md

 Added sinusoidal positional embedding used in [Transformer](https://arxiv.org/abs/1706.03762).
 For an accessible explanation of transformer, you may look up [here](http://jalammar.github.io/illustrated-transformer/).

+    import cntk as C
+    import cntkx as Cx

     a = C.sequence.input_variable(10)
     b = SinusoidalPositionalEmbedding()(a)